Bras d'Or Lake

 Bras d'Or Lake (Mi'kmawi'simk: Pitupaq) is an irregular estuary in the centre of Cape Breton Island in Nova Scotia, Canada.
 It has a connection to the open sea, and is tidal.
 It also has inflows of fresh water from rivers, making the brackish water a very productive natural habitat.
-It was designated the Bras d'Or Lake Biosphere Reserve by UNESCO in 2011.
+It was designated the Bras d'Or Lake Biosphere Reserve (now Bras d'Or Lake Biosphere Region) by UNESCO in 2011.

 Toponym

 Pronounced (/brəˈdɔr/ brə-DOR or /bræˈdɔr/ brad-OR), maps before 1872 name it Le Lac de Labrador (or more simply Labrador).
-Labrador was the name given by the Portuguese to much of eastern Canada.
-It meant farmer, and is cognate with laborer.
-An error of folk etymology, the name is spelt to resemble the French language Arm of Gold, a homonym.
+Labrador was the name given by the Portuguese to much of eastern Canada; the lake's name eventually evolved to resemble the French language Arm of Gold, a homonym.
 It is also called locally The Bras d'Or Lakes.

 In Mi'kmawi'simk, the lake's name, Pitupaq, refers to the brackish waters, meaning "the long salt water."

 Geography

 The lake has a surface area of 1099 square kilometers.
 Three arms stretch out to the north east.
 At the top, the Great Bras d'Or Channel connects to the ocean via a navigable channel.
-The maximum depth is 287 m in the East Bay.
-It sits in 3,500 square kilometer drainage basin.
+The maximum depth is 287 m in St. Andrews Channel.
+It sits in a 3,500 square kilometre drainage basin.

 The western side is generally shallow, and is part of an extensive drumlin field.
 Steep hills rise abruptly on the northwestern side, to the Cape Breton Highlands.

 The Denys, Middle, Baddeck, and Georges Rivers all empty into the lake.
 The lake water has lower salinity than the surrounding ocean, and varies from about 20 parts per thousand near river mouths to 29 parts per thousand in deeper areas.

 Ice cover has been declining in recent years.

 The lake is connected to the North Atlantic by two natural channels; the Great and Little Bras d'Or Channels which pass on either side of Boularderie Island.
 The southern tip of the lake is connected to the Atlantic Ocean via the St. Peters Canal, built for shipping traffic in the 1860s.

 The restricted channels to the ocean cause a reduction in tidal range.